Prostate steam treatment: Procedure

 Upon condensation of the vapor upon cell membranes, cell death and necrosis occur immediately.
 Over a period of about three months the dead cells are removed by the body, thus shrinking the prostate and relieving BPH symptoms.

 Benefits

 The effects of the treatment were investigated by one randomized controlled trial (RCT) with a follow-up of three months and several observational studies with follow-ups of up to four years.

-The RCT from 2016 comparing prostate steam treatment to a sham procedure (a placebo) found three months after the operation with moderate certainty that this procedure may improve quality of life for men with moderate urinary symptoms.
+The RCT from 2016 comparing prostate steam treatment to a sham procedure (a placebo) found three months after the operation with moderate certainty that this procedure may improve the quality of life for men with moderate urinary symptoms.

 Observational studies showed positive outcomes up to four years of follow-up.
-Water vapor thermal therapy was looked at in larger volume prostates (>80 mL) and in those with middle lobes protruding into the bladder and appears to work.
+Water vapor thermal therapy was looked at in larger volume prostates (>80 mL) and in those with middle lobes protruding into the bladder and it appears to work.
 The procedure has been shown to not affect sexual function across a few studies.